-The Bay Restoration Fund (BRF) was signed into law on May 26, 2004.
-The Chesapeake Bay has experienced a decline in water quality due to over-enrichment of nutrients (mainly phosphorus and nitrogen).
-The law establishes a dedicated fund for improving the water quality of the Chesapeake Bay.
-In addition to financing wastewater treatment plant upgrades, the BRF finances onsite disposal system (septic system) upgrades and implements cover crop programs to reduce nitrogen loading to the Bay from groundwater.
+The Bay Restoration Fund (BRF) was signed into law on May 26, 2004 because the Chesapeake Bay had been experiencing a decline in water quality due to over-enrichment of nutrients (mainly phosphorus and nitrogen).
+The law established a dedicated fund for improving the water quality of the Chesapeake Bay.
+In addition to financing wastewater treatment plant upgrades, the BRF finances onsite disposal system (septic system) upgrades and implements cover crop programs to reduce nitrogen loading to the Bay from runoff and groundwater.
 More than 7.5 million pounds of nitrogen and more than 260 thousand pounds of phosphorus will be reduced each year, which will meet over one-third of Maryland's nutrient reduction commitment under the Chesapeake Bay 2000 Agreement.
+Approximately 600 onsite sewage disposal systems per year are upgraded to remove nitrogen; totaling 9,000 pounds of nitrogen that are removed each year, which would have otherwise been discharged into the groundwater.

-The goal of the Onsite Sewage Disposal System (OSDS) portion of the Bay Restoration Fund is to curtail the amount of nitrogen discharged from OSDS into the State's water.
-This benefits the State by restoring the estuarine environment and providing for better protection of drinking water supplies.
-The Bay Restoration Fund statute includes funding to provide grants for the incremental cost of upgrading OSDS to best available technology (BAT) for nitrogen removal.
-The Bay Restoration Fund cannot provide funding for an entire OSDS replacement or repair, or any material (gravel, pipe, etc.) and labor costs not directly associated with the BAT unit installation.
+The goal of the Onsite Sewage Disposal System (OSDS) portion of the Bay Restoration Fund is to curtail the amount of nitrogen discharged from OSDS into the State's water This benefits the State by restoring the estuarine environment and by providing better protection of drinking water supplies.
+The BRF statute includes funding to provide grants for the incremental cost of upgrading OSDS to best available technology (BAT) for nitrogen removal.
+The BRF cannot provide funding for an entire OSDS replacement or repair, or any material (gravel, pipe, etc.) and labor costs not directly associated with the BAT unit installation.

 MDE recognizes that operation and maintenance, design review, installation inspection, and project management are part of the costs of upgrading OSDS to BAT for nitrogen removal.
 The BRF grant funds will cover the initial cost of purchasing and installing the BAT unit.
 The cost for the initial five years of operation and maintenance is included in the cost of purchasing the BAT technology.
-Through June of 2010 2,153 septic systems have been upgraded to remove nitrogen with BRF grants.
+Through April of 2011 septic systems serving 2,740 equivalent dwelling units have been upgraded to remove nitrogen with BRF grants.

 In order to accomplish program objectives, it was necessary to develop a procedure for determining which technologies should be considered eligible for the BRF.
-The Governor's Advisory Committee on the Management and Protection of the State's Water Resources established a Best Available Technology Workgroup of local health and public works agencies and industry representatives.
-This Workgroup was charged to develop specifications for OSDS technologies eligible for the BRF grant funds.
+The Governor's Advisory Committee on the Management and Protection of the State's Water Resources established a Best Available Technology Workgroup to develop specifications for OSDS technologies eligible for the BRF grant funds, which comprised of local health and public works agencies and industry representatives.
 The Workgroup reviewed available research, other states' programs, and third party verification programs.
 Current research indicates that nitrogen discharges from OSDS can be reduced by 50 to 60 percent.

 The Workgroup adopted a protocol used by the Environmental Protection Agency/Environmental Technology Verification (EPA/ETV) to establish a procedure to verify the performance of nitrogen reducing OSDS.
-Six proprietary technologies have been evaluated by the EPA/ETV program and are eligible for BRF funding in Maryland.
-Four additional proprietary technologies have submitted applications to be eligible for BRF funds.
 A review team, comprised of two engineers from MDE and one county environmental health director, is reviewing the applications to ensure that each technology has been third party evaluated to a standard at least as stringent as the EPA/ETV's.
-To date, 16 proprietary technologies have been approved as grant eligible best available technologies for removing nitrogen.
-All technologies approved as grant eligible best available technologies for removing nitrogen must also undergo field verification of performance in Maryland.
+To date, 16 proprietary technologies have been approved as grant eligible BATs for removing nitrogen.
+All technologies approved as grant eligible BATs for removing nitrogen must also undergo field verification of performance in Maryland.
 Twelve Maryland installations of each technology must be sampled on a quarterly basis for four quarters.
 The results of this sampling must indicate a minimum of 50 percent nitrogen removal to successfully complete field verification.
 To date, four technologies have completed field verification.